Nokkup/event-calendar/README.md

 ## About

-Calendar application for creating events, with logging and saving records to the online database.
+Calendar application for creating events, with authentication and saving records to the online database.
 Created with React, Redux, Ant Design and Firebase.

 ## Live demo